 pet chores for kids by age

-When it comes to pet chores, at what age can a child be realistically expected to clean the cat litter box?
+When it comes to pet chores, at what age can a child be realistically expected to clean the cat litter box and help with other pet care essentials?
 Wash the dog?
 Help give pets vitamins or medications from the vet?

 - Play (supervised) with pets.

 - Put pet toys in the proper boxes or bins.

 - Wipe up spills and kibble from the floor.

 - Help clean the pet cage and litter box.

 Ages 10 to 13: